 The SPCM is derived based on two well-ground theories of utility maximization and random utility theory (Louviere, 2000, 2001).
 While utility maximization theory indicates that individuals make choices that lead to the highest utility (i.e., satisfaction), utilities, according to random utility theory, are comprised of a deterministic component (i.e., the measurable section of the utility) and a random error component (i.e., the effect of unobserved influences) due to uncertainty factors (Louviere, 1988; Louviere, Hensher, & Swait, 2000).
 However, because of this random error component, utility, that is not observed directly, can only be estimated using the indirect utility function.
 A deterministic component can be estimated to represent the vector of coefficients of levels and attributes to obtain the part-worth utilities for the attributes.
 Subsequently, this can identify a significant influence on attributes and ultimately the proposed choice evaluation.
-The indirect utility function of a representative individual on a choice of beach trip j can represented as where U_j is the utility of an alternative beach trip j, V_j is the deterministic component of utility to be estimated, and ε_j is unobservable error component of utility. μ , a scale parameter is normally assumed to be 1.
-However, because utility can not be observed directly, the probability of choice results should be used and the probability of choosing alternative i over j is where M is all choice sets considered in the study.
-Assuming the error terms of $(\epsilon_j - \epsilon_i)$ are independently and identically distributed (so called, IID) and a type I extreme-value distribution (i.e., Gumbel-distributed), the probability specification can result in the condition logit model with the following equation (Ben-Akiva & Lerman, 1985; McFadden, 1974)
+The indirect utility function of a representative individual on a choice of beach trip j can represented as where U_j is the utility of an alternative fishing trip j, V_j is the deterministic component of utility to be estimated, and ε_j is unobservable error component of utility. μ , a scale parameter is normally assumed to be 1.
+However, because utility can not be observed directly, the probability of choice results should be used and the probability of choosing alternative i over j is

-$$U{j} = V{j}(A) + \varepsilon{j}$$ $$= \mu A'\beta + \varepsilon{i}$$ where M is all choice sets considered in the study.
+$$U{j} = V{j}(A) + \varepsilon{j}$$

+$= \mu A' \beta + \varepsilon_i$